Wisconsin Elections Commissioner blasted for voting comments

 Democrats made a concerted effort to increase turnout among non-white voters in Milwaukee in 2022.
 Republicans also worked to increase turnout, including opening offices in the Democratic stronghold that is home to the state's largest population of Black voters.

+Democrats had mixed success in 2022, with Gov. Tony Evers winning reelection but Republican U.S. Sen. Ron Johnson also winning.
+He narrowly defeated Mandela Barnes, who is from Milwaukee and was seeking to become the state's first Black senator.

-In the email, as quoted by Urban Milwaukee, Spindell says that Republicans "can be especially proud of the City of Milwaukee (80.2% Dem Vote) casting 37,000 less votes than cast in the 2018 election with the major reduction happening in the overwhelming Black and Hispanic areas.”
+In the email, as quoted by Urban Milwaukee, Spindell, who is white, says that Republicans "can be especially proud of the City of Milwaukee (80.2% Dem Vote) casting 37,000 less votes than cast in the 2018 election with the major reduction happening in the overwhelming Black and Hispanic areas."

 Spindell said the effort was due to a "well thought out multi-faceted plan."